-Until the 4th day after elections in May 2019 the Council consists of 120 Councillors who were formerly Councillors of Bournemouth, Christchurch, Dorset and Poole Councils.
-After that date, tThe Council shall comprise 76 elected Councillors who are the Councillors elected to Bournemouth, Christchurch and Poole Council.
+The Council shall comprise 76 elected Councillors.
 Councillors shall be elected by the voters of each electorial ward in accordance with a scheme drawn up by the Local Government Boundary Commission for England.
 Further information on the Councillors can be found on the Council's website.